davidericjohn/erudition/README.md

 To start, open your command line to execute the following commands:

-Compile the application
+If you have not compiled the source code yet, you may do so by running Maven build.
+The packaged application is found in the target folder.
 ```
 mvn clean package
 ```
-Run the application
+To run the application...
 ```
 java -jar spring-boot-hibernate-basic-auth
 ```